The best Swimming Pools in Vienna (with a map!)

 Free map of public swimming pools in Vienna, Austria

-You probably got used to this already – wherever I can, I create my custom maps of the best spots, travel plans, and guides through the countries.
+You probably got used to this already – wherever I can, I create custom maps of the best spots, travel plans, and guides through the countries.
 This time I prepared a map of all Public Swimming Pools in Vienna.
 This map is my extended version, with all the city’s water areas, swimming pools, and watersports places.

 Map legend: